 And it seemed to me like those flavors could be pretty spectacular paired together in a doughnut.

-And a few hours later, I pulled the first one out of the frying pan, and dipped it in the frosting I’d put together.
+And a few hours later, I pulled the first one out of the frying pan, and started dipping the old fashioned doughnuts in the frosting I’d put together.

 And oh my.